WebAssembly/spec/spectec/test-prose/TEST.md

 - the type definition (TYPE rectype) is valid with the defined type sequence dt* if:
   - |C.TYPES| is x.
   - dt* is $rolldt(x, rectype).
-  - Under the context C with .TYPES appended by dt*, the recursive type rectype is valid with (OK x).
+  - the context C' is the context C with .TYPES appended by dt*.
+  - Under the context C', the recursive type rectype is valid with (OK x).

 Local_ok
 - the local (LOCAL t) is valid with the local type (init_u0 t) if: